shapeforge/Chill/README.md

 - git
 - CMake
 - C++ 17 standard libraries
-- Any IDE supporting C++ (on windows, Visual Studio is recomended)
+- Any IDE supporting C++ (on windows, Visual Studio is recommended)

-Once the required components installed, you can fetch the source code by cloning or dowloading a .zip of the source files.
+Once the required components installed, you can fetch the source code by cloning or downloading a .zip of the source files.

 ```Shell
 git clone https://github.com/shapeforge/Chill.git